ImtiazVision/The-10-Essentials-of-Influence-and-Persuasion/README.md

 We change the way information is digested by humanizing our messaging.
 People are more open to our message when they have a personal connection with us.
 The path to persuasion is always a human one.
 So, if we want to be more influential, the advice is to seek for methods to be more human.

+### The significance of endings

+People's recollections of their experiences might be untrustworthy.
+This is due to the fact that very few of us can recall every detail of an experience.